Favourite Women Empowerment Initiatives in the UAE

 · Women@Work, a female careers platform in the UAE, was launched in 2016 and continues to promote and empower women at work through new job openings, career advice, and more.

-· Reach was founded by a group of four Dubai-based professional women and is the first non-profit organization to be registered at the Dubai International Financial Centre (DIFC).
+· Reach was founded by a group of four Dubai-based professional women and is the first non-profit organisation to be registered at the Dubai International Financial Centre (DIFC).
 Reach aims to support and develop the skills of female professionals in the area of financial services and its related sectors and to provide mentors.

 We would also like to take this opportunity to recognise several inspirational UAE-based women-led startups and companies in celebration of International Women’s Day.
 These women and their respective companies show that it is truly possible to reach your goals and dreams in the UAE, and globally, as a woman.
 Thank you for your leadership and paving the path!